visciang/cake/README.md

 Targets in Cake represent the addressable and executable entities within a pipeline.
 They identify the jobs that build the Directed Acyclic Graph (DAG) of the pipeline.

 A target is defined as a logical step or action within the pipeline.
-Each target can encapsulate one or more jobs and typically corresponds to a specific task or operation to be performed.
+Each target typically corresponds to a specific task or operation to be performed.
 For instance, in the example Cakefile:

 ```Dockerfile
 compile: